erinata/smart-save/README.md

 ## Default Keymap

-By default this package will override the original keymap for "save as", which is "cmd+shift+s".
-You can remap the keymap if you need the original "save as".
+By default this package will override the original keymap for "save" and "save as"( "cmd+s" and "shift+cmd+s").
+You can remap the keymap if you need the original "save" and "save as".

-## TODO

-1. Optimization.
-(There are too many unnecessary atom.workspace calls.)
-2. Use the first line of the buffer to guess the file name.